LajosPolya/aws-cdk-templates/deploy-api-gateway-rest-mock-api/README.md

 The app will set the environment (account and region) based on the environment variables `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` respectively.
 These environment variables are set using the default AWS CLI configurations, more information can be [here](https://docs.aws.amazon.com/cdk/v2/guide/environments.html).
 The app can be deployed to the non-default environment by updating the CDK context with values for `account` and `region`.

-This deploys a mock REST API Gateway.
+This deploys an API Gateway REST mock API.
 The API can be accessed by its URL which is exported by the CDK and therefore printed to the CLI when the app is deployed.

 ### cURL :curling_stone: